 Refunds in Progress for Affected 2020 Minnesota Returns

-We have started the process of adjusting 2020 Minnesota tax returns affected by law changes to the treatment of Unemployment Insurance (UI) compensation and Paycheck Protection Program (PPP) loan forgiveness.
-For details, read our September 9 announcement about UI and PPP tax refunds.
+We are nearly done with the process of adjusting 2020 Minnesota tax returns affected by law changes to the treatment of Unemployment Insurance (UI) compensation and Paycheck Protection Program (PPP) loan forgiveness.
+As of January 6, 2022:

 These tax law changes were enacted July 1, 2021, along with other retroactive provisions affecting tax years 2017 to 2020.
-We have updated 2020 Minnesota tax forms and instructions; we continue to review those for tax years 2017, 2018, and 2019.
+We have updated Minnesota tax forms and instructions for these years.

 Note: When filing or amending a Minnesota return, be sure to use the most current forms or update your tax software.